Front Quad of Lincoln College, the walls covered in bright green ivy

 Engineering Science

-Engineering Science encompasses a vast range of subjects; from microelectronics to offshore oil platforms.
+Engineering Science encompasses a vast range of subjects; from microelectronics to renewable energy generation.
 It involves the application of creative reasoning, science, mathematics (and of course experience and common sense) to real problems.

 The course